jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 .. note::

-    The filesystem is shared for |DC| subcloud deployment and management and must be sized to store subcloud deployment files (subcloud configuration, ISO images and subcloud staging files).
+    The filesystem is shared for |prod-dc| subcloud deployment and management and must be sized to store subcloud deployment files (subcloud configuration, ISO images and subcloud staging files).

 For more information on how to modify the controller filesystem sizes see :ref:`Storage on Controller Hosts